Zamiell/isaac-faq/README.md

 <br />

-## How do I iterate over a list from the API?
+## How do I iterate over a list object from the API?

 For example, in Lua: